bojbaj/Data-Analysis-Course/README.md

 This roadmap incorporates:

-1. **Structured Weekly Plans**:
+1. **Structured Daily Plans**:
-   - Start each week with a clear overview of goals and deadlines.
-   - Progress steadily through guided daily plans.
+   - Each day has a standalone **content.md** file that includes learning materials, step-by-step instructions, and bonus tips.

 2. **Hands-on Practice**:
-   - Regular exercises with datasets and practical scenarios.
+   - Regular exercises with datasets and real-world scenarios.
-   - Tasks range from foundational (easy) to real-world challenges (medium and hard).
+   - Practical challenges to build a portfolio.

 3. **Feedback and Evaluation**:
-   - Weekly group feedback on exams and exercises.
+   - Weekly group feedback on exercises and quizzes.
-   - Individual feedback tailored to each participant's performance.
+   - Individual performance assessments to track progress.

 4. **Collaborative Learning**:
-   - Group activities to simulate workplace teamwork.
+   - Group exercises simulating teamwork in a professional setting.

 ---

 ## Scoring and Leaderboard

-To maintain motivation and track progress:
+To keep motivation high and track progress:

-- **Mandatory Tasks**: Easy and medium-level tasks are required to complete.
+- **Mandatory Tasks**: Tasks that everyone must complete to pass the week.
-- **Optional Tasks**: Hard-level tasks offer bonus points.
+- **Bonus Tasks**: Additional challenges offering extra points.
-- A leaderboard will display weekly scores for friendly competition.
+- A leaderboard displaying weekly scores for friendly competition.

 ---